isomerpages/ogp-dunman/_academic/English Programme.md

 our teachers to refine and adapt the pedagogy to better cater to our students’ learning needs.</p>
 <p></p>
-<p>Assessment tasks as part of formative assessment are carried out regularly
+<p>At Junior High, process writing is used to allow students to become accustomed
-so that teachers are able to give students timely customised feedback and guidance that they could work on in order to improve.
-At Junior High, process writing is used to allow students to become accustomed to good writing practices.
+to good writing practices.
 Other formative assessment tasks include reflections and journals, role-plays, research projects and oral presentations, where students apply the language skills and content that they have learnt.
 Teachers also provide opportunities for students to work in groups to enhance their communication and collaboration skills, giving them a chance to produce and receive peer feedback, and reflect on their own work.</p>
 <p></p>
 <p>At Senior High, Formative assessment is carried out regularly at different
 points in the term to assess students’ understanding and demonstration